 With this ability for a high-level analysis of data packets, it is also possible to monitor online activity as part of a surveillance operation.

-DPI for surveillance purposes is most likely to be performed by a government agency or potentially an ISP if instructed to do so by law enforcement.
+DPI for surveillance purposes is most likely performed by a government agency or an ISP if instructed to do so by law enforcement.
 However, it is also a favorite of hackers carrying out a man-in-the-middle (MITM) attack.

 MITM is a type of cyber attack whereby the attacker positions themselves between the sender and recipient of data.
 For this article, we can think of it as someone intercepting data between your computer and the website you’re visiting.

 This could be information you’re entering on websites or sending messages through unencrypted channels.

 Fortunately, most prominent online services such as Facebook, Messenger, Amazon, and all reputable websites, use TLS to encrypt all traffic between the web browser or app and their servers.
 This means that a MITM attacker would only be able to see the name of the service you’re using and a load of encrypted data.

 Governments, however, may be able to access server logs of websites and therefore discover the exact time of specific communication, which could point to a user’s actions.
 In this case, the protection of encryption is irrelevant.

 Every time you visit a website, your browser sends detailed information about your computer, browser and settings, location, etc.

 This information includes your language settings, cookies, previous webpage if you followed a link, screen resolution, installed plugins, enabled fonts, etc.

 All of these put together will often create a profile that’s totally unique to you, like a fingerprint.